ageorge95/pyFileTorrentTransfer__pyFTT/README.md

 # pyFileTorrentTransfer
-Collection of python scripts which will handle automatic file transfers between clients and a server, using the Bitorrent file transfer protocol.
+Collection of python scripts which will handle automatic file transfers between senders and a single receiver, using the Bitorrent file transfer protocol.
 Needs qBittorrent to work.